Keenan Hall: Keenan Revue

 The comedy of the Revue was often based on Notre Dame inside jokes and stereotypes.
 This led to a long contention with St. Mary's College, which hosted the show, but was also the frequent target of jokes.
 St. Mary's students started expressing their discontent with the show in 1991, and in 1996 Keenan invited St. Mary's representatives to preview the show's dress rehearsal.
 Nonetheless, controversy persisted, and many took aim at the Revue for the content of its jokes, sometimes deemed offensive.
 In 2000 the St. Mary's Board of Governance voted to allow the Revue to remain on campus, but controversy did not cease and in 2004 the editorial board of the student paper The Observer wrote a column to invite students to take the issue less seriously.
 The show was hosted in the O'Laughlin Auditorium at Saint Mary's College for the last time in 2010, when St. Mary's administration decided to cut ties.
 Since 2011, it moved to Stepan Center on the campus of Notre Dame.

 In recent years, the skits of the show have parodied and made fun mostly of campus life and stereotypes, have been less harsh, and have caused less controversy.
-The show is the signature event of Keenan Hall.
+The show is the signature event of Keenan Hall and displays the talents of the dorm's residents.
 Three shows are offered on consecutive Thursday, Friday, and Saturday in February.
 The show is loved by the student body, and ticket distribution is an event in itself, always drawing large crowds, with tickets running out in minutes.
 With an attendance of over 4600 (1500 per show), it is the most attended hall event, and one of the most popular and beloved events at Notre Dame.

 For the 2021 edition, the Revue was performed in the Notre Dame stadium.
-It returned to Stepan Center in 2022.
+It returned to the Stepan Center in 2022, where it has remained since.

 Rivalries with Stanford and Zahm

 Traditionally, the rival dorm of Keenan has always been the twin dorm Stanford Hall, with whom Keenan shares its chapel.
 The annual inter-hall football match is called "Battle for the Chapel".
-Keenan is very active in sports, especially in interhall tackle football.
+Keenan is very active in sports, especially in interhall leagues.
 In recent times the main rival of Keenan has been Zahm Hall.
-Residents of Keenan and Zahm have a long history of pranks and feuds.
+Residents of Keenan and Zahm have a long history of pranks and feuds, but due to Zahm Hall being discontinued, the rivalry no longer exists and the main rivalry remains with Stanford Hall.